thecryptofruit/education/zk-proofs-rollups.md

 # Zero knowledge, from proofs to rollups
-Desideratum: primarily, the scalability of our blockchain-based system, secondly, any privacy enhancement is welcomed.
+`ZKP`: zero-knowledge proof; `ZKR`: zero-knowledge rollup Desideratum ZKR: primarily, the scalability of a blockchain-based system, secondly, any privacy enhancement is welcomed.

-`ZKP`: zero-knowledge proof; `ZKR`: zero-knowledge rollup

 ## Contents
 * [ZKP](#zkp)